50 Best Stand-Up Comedy Tips – Learn How to Be a Comedian

 The more time you spend on stage the more success you’ll have.
 Performing frequently allows you to test out the ideas you had while writing much faster.
 If you’re going to rewrite a joke 50 times before settling on the perfect one, you might want to perform more than once a week.
 Not only does it help you revise your material, but it helps you develop stage comfort as well.

 A home venue is a show or venue where you feel very comfortable performing.
 When you perform on new shows you never know what the audience is going to be like.
 Having a “home base” gives you a place where you can take chances, try new jokes out, or learn how to interact with audience members.
+This is where you’ll put in the hard work to learn how to be a comedian.
 After you’ve had a few good shows at that venue, you don’t really have anything left to prove to the audience or fellow comedians.
 You can relax and be more creative.

 A set list is a piece of paper that goes in your pocket (or sometimes on the stool) while you’re on stage that reminds you of what subjects you want to talk about.
 While certainly not necessary, for new comedians it is comforting to know that if you forget what you wanted to talk about that you have a back-up.
 Only write one or two words per subject on your set list.
 If you try to write the entire joke out you’ll end up reading the joke to the audience.
 Here’s an amazing trick for never forgetting material.